0xScratch/Dapp-World/Contests/Contest-11/Questions/Decimal-to-Binary-Easy.md

 | ----------   |  ------------  |          -----------         | --------- |
 |      1       |   toBinary()   |              10              |   "00001010"  |
 |      2       |   toBinary()   |              25              |   "00011001"  |

+## Solve it here

+Try your solutions directly on the [platform!](https://dapp-world.com/problem/decimal-to-binary/problem)